lowRISC/opentitan/util/dvsim/doc/testplanner.md

   // Run this testpoint in gate level and with poweraware.
   tags: ["gls", "pa"]

-  // Run this testpoint with mask ROM (will use test ROM by default).
+  // Run this testpoint with ROM (will use test ROM by default).
-  tags: ["mask_rom"]
+  tags: ["rom"]

   // Run this testpoint as a post-Si test vector on the tester.
   tags: ["vector"]